nus-cs3281/2020/students/madanalogy/observations.md

 #### Enhancement: Passive Scan Rule for Dangerous JS Functions

 I added a new passive scan rule to ZAP which would allow for the scanning of HTML and javascript responses to look for dangerous JS functions that could leave a web application vulnerable.
 The implementation for this was particularly difficult as the senior developers suggested I support a custom payload so that users can define their own functions to look for at runtime.
-On top of learning how HTML/JS is structured for effective scanning, I had to learn how to utilise a custom extension and manage dependencies in gradle.
+On top of learning how HTML/JS is structured for effective scanning, I learned how to utilise a custom extension and manage dependencies in gradle.

 Relevant PRs:
 - [Add passive scan rule for dangerous js functions #2317](https://github.com/zaproxy/zap-extensions/pull/2317)